khaivnguyen02/social-media-api/README.md

 A RESTful API for a social media app.
 Built with FastAPI and PostgresQL

 ## Usage
-1.Clone the repo
+1. Clone the repo
 2. Install dependencies and packages with `pip install -r requirements.txt`
-4. Run `uvicorn app.main:app --reload` to run the server and make the API live
+3. Run `uvicorn app.main:app --reload` to run the server and make the API live
-5. Use your browser or Postman to test the REST API.
+4. Use your browser(with built-in SwaggerUI: add /docs to URL) or Postman to test the REST API.

 ## Endpoints
 **Posts**